 |10, 11||Electric clock plug, equipped with a retaining screw to prevent accidental disconnection.
 Image no 11 shows an enlarged view of the reverse side of the plug, with a BS 1362 2A fuse and three small, flat blade pins (live, neutral and earth).|

 gauge socket and plug.
 Compared to pin orientation of BS 1363 plugs

 Walsall pins is 90 degrees rotated.
 Live feed is protected by a 13A BS

 Image no. 14 shows a part of a dialysis machine.
 The Walsall socket was used so that only an approved appliance for the machine (blood pump) could be used.
-Walsall plugs have also been used for local power supply backup networks and can still be found at some London Underground stations.
-For obvious reasons the plug bears a NOT FOR DOMESTIC USE notice.
+Walsall plugs have also been used for local power supply backup networks and can still be found at some London Underground stations, see images 16a/b below.

 Image no. 15 shows the name Walsall on an older (pre-1994) plug [top] and a modern (= image no. 13) model [bottom].

 The clock outlet (image nos.
 8-11) is generously donated to the museum; see Acknowledgments.

 Photo no. 14 (dialysis machine and Walsall socket) has been copied, with permission, from Robmcrorie's Photostream; see http://www.flickr.com/photos/robmcrorie/6539260819 for the original image.

 |Photo taken at London Underground Bond

 Despite tape on the socket it is clearly visible that it is a Walsall type outlet.